EtaCassiopeia/rift/docs/features/scripting.md

 ## Rhai (`_rift.script`)

 Rhai is a lightweight embedded scripting language optimized for Rust.
-Scripts are defined inline and have access to `request` and `flow_store` objects.
+Scripts must define a `should_inject(request, flow_store)` function.

 ### Basic Script